rywible/wrela6/docs/design/compiler-pipeline-design.md

 target pointer width and alignment
 ```

+Validated-buffer wire layout also depends on source-level `le` and `be`
+markers on multi-byte layout fields, for example `size: le U16 @ 0`.
+Parser,
+AST, semantic surface, HIR, and monomorphization must preserve the checked wire
+encoding before this phase computes layout facts.

 Proof MIR consumes these facts.
 This ordering is important for validated-buffer
 requirements such as `layout.fits`, derived field offsets, and ABI-sensitive
 platform calls.
 A proof that depends on concrete representation should not run